 If the land or building is outside Adur's or Worthing's administrative boundaries, the nomination should be sent to the local authority for the area concerned - see:

 We will acknowledge all nominations, and must decide whether the nominated land or property should be included on the list of assets of community value within eight weeks of receiving the nomination.

 Nominations which meet statutory criteria will be added to the list of assets of community value.

-If an owner wants to sell property or land that is on the list, they must tell the Local Authority.
-If the nominating body is keen to develop a bid, they can then call for the Local Authority to trigger a moratorium period, during which time the owner cannot proceed to sell the asset.
+If an owner wants to sell property or land that is on the list, they must tell the local authority.
+If the nominating body is keen to develop a bid, they can then call for the local authority to trigger a moratorium period, during which time the owner cannot proceed to sell the asset.

 There are two moratorium periods.
-Both start from the date the owner of the asset tells the Local Authority of their intention to sell.
+Both start from the date the owner of the asset tells the local authority of their intention to sell.
 The first is the interim moratorium period, which is six weeks, during which time community organisations can decide if they want to be considered as a potential bidder.
 If none do so, the owner is free to sell their asset at the end of the six weeks.

 The other is a full moratorium period, which is six months, during which a community organisation - having declared they wish to bid - can develop a proposal and raise the money required to bid to buy the asset.

 Regulations list some situations where the moratorium will not be applied, even when it is an Asset of Community Value on the list.
-These exceptions include the sale of assets from one partner or another (for example in a divorce).
+These exceptions include the sale of assets from one partner or another (for example, in a divorce).